NT Health manages 2 specialist forensic disability support facilities in the Northern Territory - cottages and a secure care facility.

 The existence of a supervision order for a client does not make a client automatically eligible or ineligible for the service.

-Clients will be assessed individually by the Office of Disability against eligibility criteria.
+Clients will be assessed individually by the Forensic Disability Unit against eligibility criteria.